jeffz2/Percept_Data_Analysis_App/README.md

 **Optional Parameters:**

 - `window_size`: Window size of data, in days, to train the autoregressive model.
-- `Outlier_fill_method`: Outlier interpolation method used during processing (Naive, Threshold, Overages).
+- `outlier_fill_method`: Outlier interpolation method used during processing (Naive, Threshold, Overages).

 These parameters can be adjusted in the app's settings.